benoitvallon/benoitvallon.github.io/_posts/2016-01-11-data-structures-in-javascript.md

 ## The big O notation

 The complexity is usually expressed with the [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation).
-The wikipedia page about this subject is pretty complex but you can find here a good summary of the [different complexity for the most famous data structure and sorting algorithms](http://bigocheatsheet.com/).
+The wikipedia page about this subject is pretty complex but you can find here a good summary of the [different complexity for the most famous data structures and sorting algorithms](http://bigocheatsheet.com/).

 ![Big O notation cheat sheets](/img/2016-01-11-data-structures-in-javascript/big-o.png "Big O notation cheat sheets")
 ![Big O notation cheat sheets](/img/2016-01-11-data-structures-in-javascript/big-o-complexity.png "Big O notation cheat sheets")